-Grades can be changed only by the instructor who assigned them and must be approved by the Dean or Division Chairperson and the Vice President of Instruction.
-Grade changes must occur within one calendar year from the time the original grade was assigned.
+Grades can be changed only by the instructor who assigned them and must be approved by the Dean or Division Chairperson and the Chief Academic Officer.
+Grade changes MUST occur within one calendar year from the time the original grade was assigned.
 Students who wish to challenge assigned grades must do so by petition within one calendar year after the grade was assigned.